bormaxi8080/osint-timeline/DRAFT.md

 ScrapeServ.
 Simple URL to screenshots server.
 A self-hosted API that takes a URL and returns a file with browser screenshots: https://github.com/goodreasonai/ScrapeServ

+YouTube Handless Fuzz.
+A Python tool that generates username variants by keyword(nickname, last name, username) and checks if there are YouTube users with that username: https://github.com/mariosantella/youtube-handles-fuzz

 Cyber URL Scanner is an advanced tool for analyzing website security.
 Using the latest cybersecurity technologies, we offer comprehensive URL scanning to detect potential threats: https://cyscan.io/

 Blind XSS Scanner is a tool that can be used to scan for blind XSS vulnerabilities in web applications: https://github.com/ethicalhackingplayground/bxss